 While Hatch is young, my goal for the next several years is to compete with him to qualify for the prestigious U.S. Dressage Festival of Champions that is held in Chicago every August.
 The Festival of Champions hosts the top fifteen horse and rider combinations in the country, to compete against one another in front of an international panel of judges and audience.

-As Hatch matures, and we reach the FEI level of his training, I have the long-term goal of qualifying him for an event that will allow me to represent the U.S. in an international competition, such as the Pan American Games.
+As Hatch matures, and we reach the FEI level of his training, I have the long-term goal of qualifying him for an event that will allow me to represent the U.S. in international competition.

 Hank is a 2009 Hanoverian gelding that I purchased as a six-month old weanling.
 I raised Hank and trained him from when he was first able to be ridden as a four-year old.
 Each year, Hank and I have moved up a level.
-This year we debuted at the Prix St. George, the first international level of FEI competition.
+This year we debuted at the Intermediare I level, the second international level of FEI competition.

 In 2015, Hank moved to Pennsylvania with us, when my husband Chris, was asked to relocate for a job opportunity.
 The move east gave me the opportunity to train daily at the beautiful “Riveredge facility,” owned by John and Leslie Malone, with world-renowned coach and rider Scott Hassler.
 In addition to Riveredge, the Malones also own a stable in Wellington, Florida, which is known as the equestrian capital of the world.